Mintymartin/Belafonte-Food-Hub/README.md

 ### Author : Martin Chege 21st June 2022
 ****
 ## Project Description
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Using a fetch API to get a list of characters from the Starwars movie Franchise.
+Using a fetch API ("https://www.themealdb.com/api/json/v1/1/search.php?s=") to get a list of meals  I came up with Belafonte Food Hub website that offers users a variety of meals and using a button one can watch how to prepare the meals and like or dislike based on their preference.

 Getting:
-1.gg
-2.gg
-3.ff
-4.tt
+1.List of meals/dish
+2.Learn how to prepare the meal with the aid of a video 3.Ability to like
+4.Ability to dislike
 ******

 ## SCREENSHOTS